vshi2316/EOAD-LOAD-Genetics/README.md

 The resulting signals provide region-resolved and cell-type-resolved transcriptomic context, with inference restricted to pathway expression patterns across the available donors.

 ## Recommended Run Order

+Modules 01 to 06 define reusable functions when sourced.
+Call the documented top-level function shown in each module's example block after sourcing the file.
+Modules 07 to 10 contain executable workflows and require the configured inputs and upstream outputs described below.
+A successful preflight confirms the local environment but does not replace cohort-specific access approval.

 ```r
 source("01.
 EOAD_EADB_Pathway_Discovery.R")